The Guide To Using Social Media For Oil & Gas

 What a wasted opportunity for the oil and gas industry to engage and address these concerns.

-Instead of ignoring these posts, an engaged and socially committed oil and gas company could get involved and help change perceptions.
-A tweet or Facebook post can have a major impact if the message is valid.
+Instead of ignoring these posts an engaged and socially committed oil and gas company could get involved and help change perceptions.
+A tweet or Facebook post could have a major impact if the message is valid.

 With so many users on social media including both potential customers and influencers it is clear that the oil and gas industry can’t afford to ignore them.
 The world is very moving very fast towards a digital future and any company that ignore this will be sitting in the side-lines watching their competitor’s race past them.

 “You might not like change but you'll like irrelevance even less”

 THE BENEFITS OF SOCIAL MEDIA FOR OIL AND GAS